odewahn/dds-field-guide/codebase.md

 Here are the key version control systems:

 * [git](http://git-scm.com/).
 "Git is a [free and open source](http://git-scm.com/about/free-and-open-source) distributed version control system designed to handle everything from small to very large projects with speed and efficiency."
 * [mercurial](http://mercurial.selenic.com/).
 "Mercurial is a free, distributed source control management tool.
 It efficiently handles projects of any size and offers an easy and intuitive interface."

 Hosting services provide a central point where you can manage and store all your code repositories.
 In addition to raw code storage, they usually offer features like issue tracking, collaborator management, and other process-oriented services.

 The following table are hosting services managed by a 3rd party.
 The pricing model is typically based on a block of repositories for a monthly fee.

 * [GitHub](https://github.com/).
 One of the largest and most successful git hosting services.
 * [BitBucket](https://bitbucket.org/).
-[Atlassian](https://www.atlassian.com/ "")'s git hosting solution.
+[Atlassian](https://www.atlassian.com/)'s git hosting solution.
 * [GitLab.com](https://www.gitlab.com/).
 A hosting service based on the popular open source project GitLab HQ.
 * [Gitorious](https://gitorious.org/).
 Similar to GitLab, a hosted version of an open source tool that you could install and maintain yourself.

 These are services that you can install and manage in your own environment.

 * [GitLab](https://github.com/gitlabhq/gitlabhq).
-"Project management and code hosting application. "
+"Project management and code hosting application."
 * [Gitosis](https://github.com/tv42/gitosis). "software for hosting git repositories"
 * [Gitorious](https://gitorious.org/gitorious).
 The self-hosted version of gitorious.org.
 (It's a rails app.)